Naturist Beaches in Fuerteventura | Naturist Hotels and Villas

 One of the many El Cotillo lagoon beaches which are mainly naturist

-From then on until the lighthouse and beyond you can find many little beaches and stone circles to practice naturism.
+From then on until the lighthouse and beyond, you can find many little beaches and stone circles to practice naturism.
 They must be the most unique Fuerteventura nudist beaches.

 The only time this whole area is less naturist is during the Spanish holidays in August when Spanish families spend lots of time on the beach.